-Notes subject to optional redemption by the Issuer.
+Notes subject to optional redemption by the Issuer may have a limited market value.

 Notes with an optional redemption are likely to have a limited market value.
 During any period when the Issuer may elect to redeem Notes, the market value of such Notes generally will not rise substantially above the price at which they can be redeemed.
 This also may be true prior to any redemption period.